The /test/ (/test/) directory contains integration tests that test bitcoind

 initialize an empty blockchain and start from the Genesis block, rather than

-load a premined blockchain from cache with the default value of False
+load a premined blockchain from cache with the default value of False.
+The

 cached data directories contain a 200-block pre-mined blockchain with the